rhodyprog4ds/BrownFall25/resources/glossary.md

 unsupervised learning
 : a type of machine learning that does not use target variables at learning (fit) time.
 : machine learning from unlabeled examples

+validation data
+:  data for hyperparameter optimization
+:  used for testing in progress of development, not it the learning algorithm, but the model may be changed based on the performance on this set of data

 Web Scraping
 :  the process of extracting data from a website.
 In the context of this class, this is usually done using